Jaunsar-Bawar: Culture

 One unique custom which is followed here is the concept of bride price.
 The custom owes its origin to some strong logic.
 The parents spend a substantial amount on raising, educating and making the life of the girl as good as they can make it.
 In return the girl is an asset to the family as she cooks, cleans, and works on the farms.
 When a boy wants to marry the girl, he is taking away an asset of the family and must pay the fair price of the asset known as the bride price.
 But over the year this practice is followed by a few masses.

 Divorce is not a taboo in this culture, and divorced women are not ostracised from society.
 However, if the woman comes back to the parents' home after a divorce, the family must pay back the bride price to the man's family.
 If the woman divorces her husband to marry another man, the second man must pay bride price to the first man's family..
 But over the years this practice is followed by a few masses.

 Architecture

-Jaunsar Bawar follows the Koti-Banal style of architecture.
+As whole of the Mahasu region, Jaunsar Bawar also follows the Kath Kuni style of architecture.
 Houses are usually built in stone and timber and roofed with slate tiles.
 It is usually a two or three storey structure with a linear arrangement of one to four rooms on each floor and is typically sited on a terraced piece of land along the contours of the hill.
 In many villages in Uttarakhand, due to low temperature range, the housing and other buildings of socio-cultural values are generally shaped like pagodas or have sloping roofs.

 The common building material used under construction includes wood (generally deodar, due to its abundance and durability), plain stones and other locally available materials like mud and stone slates.
 One of the important aspects of architecture in the area is the wooden carvings and the slate laden gabled roofs.